Bradley24798/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 6-print_line.c - draws a straight line in the terminal.
 7-print_diagonal.c - draws a diagonal line on the terminal.
 8-print_square.c - prints a square, followed by a new line.
 9-fizz_buzz.c - The “Fizz-Buzz test”
+10-print_triangle.c - function that prints a triangle, followed by a new line.
+100-prime_factor.c - prints the largest prime factor of the number 612852475143